lydell/elm-safe-virtual-dom/README.md

 };
 ```

 So, we keep track of both the old DOM nodes and the new DOM nodes, and have an index `i` which points to how far into `oldDomNodes` we have gotten. `renderedAt` is used to “reset” between renders.
 At the end of a render, `i` will be at least `1` for all virtual DOM nodes, and `newDomNodes` will contain at least one DOM node.
 We _could_ then go through the entire virtual DOM again, to reset `i` back to 0, move `newDomNodes` to `oldDomNodes`, and set `newDomNodes` to a new empty array.
-But that would require us to traverse the whole thing one time extra.
+But that would require us to traverse the whole thing one additional time.
 Instead, we increment a global counter right before render.
 If `renderedAt !== globalRenderCount`, it means that we should reset and set `renderedAt = globalRenderCount` before incrementing `i` etc.

 This design imposes a rule: On each render, we always have to recurse through the _entire_ old virtual DOM, to “discover” all uses of each virtual DOM node, and increase that `i` counter each time.
 This is a difference compared to the original elm/virtual-dom package, that is worth mentioning from a performance perspective: